-- 94. (I) If an inspector believes, on reasonable grounds, that Emergency there is evidence of goods being supplied from the premises which are dangerous if used or which are being supplied in contravention of an order published in the Gazette, the inspector may with the assistance, if necessary, of another inspector or a member of the police force enter and search the premises at any time. - (2) If an inspector finds the goods referred to in subsection (1) on the premises during a search and the inspector is satisfied that the goods present a threat of imminent injury or death, the inspector may do all or any of the following- - (a) seize the goods; - (b) secure the seized goods against interference; - (c) require the occupier to remove the goods; - (d) examine and take and keep samples of the goods; - (e) in the case of any document on the premises, if the inspector believes on reasonable grounds that it is necessary to do so, the inspector may do all or any of the following:- - (i) require the document to be produced for examination; - (ii) examine, make copies or take extracts from the document, or arrange for the making of copies or the taking of extracts to be done on the premises or elsewhere: - (iii) remove the document for so long as is reasonably necessary to make copies or take extracts from the document:
+Emergency entry.
+93. (I) If an inspector believes on reasonable grounds shall on the instruction of the Chief Executive Officer with the aid of the Sheriff, that there is evidence of goods being supplied from the premises which are dangerous if used or which are being supplied in contravention of an order published in the Gazette, the inspector may with the assistance, if necessary, of another inspector or a member of the police force enter and search the premises at any time.

+(2) If an inspector finds the goods referred to in subsection (1) on the premises during a search and the inspector is satisfied that the goods present a threat of imminent injury or death, the inspector may do all or any of the following-

+- (a) seize the goods; - (b) secure the seized goods against interference; - (c) require the occupier to remove the goods;

+- (d) examine and take and keep samples of the goods; - (e) in the case of any document on the premises, if the inspector believes on reasonable grounds that it is necessary to do so, the inspector may do all or any of the following:- - (i) require the document to be produced for examination; - (ii) examine, make copies or take extracts from the document, or arrange for the making of copies or the taking of extracts to be done on the premises or elsewhere; - (iii) remove the document for so long as is reasonably necessary to make copies or take extracts from the document; - (iv) make any still or moving image or audiovisual recording if the inspector believes, on reasonable grounds, that it is necessary to do so.

-- (3) If an inspector finds any goods referred to in subsection (1) on the premises during a search (not being goods to which subsection (2) applies), the inspector may by notice prohibit the removal of the goods from the premises. - (4) The notice referred to under subsection (3) shall be given to the occupier of the premises or the person who has or may reasonably be presumed to have control over the business conducted on the premises. - (5) A person shall not remove goods from the premises in contravention of a notice under this section. - (6) If an inspector exercises a power of entry under this section without the owner or occupier being present the inspector shall, on leaving the premises, leave a notice setting out- - (a) the time of entry; - (b) the purpose of entry; - (c) a description of all things done while on the premises; - (d) the time of departure; and - (e) the procedure for contacting the Director for further details of the entry.
+(3) If an inspector finds any goods referred to in subsection (1) on the premises during a search (not being goods to which subsection (2) applies), the inspector may by notice prohibit the removal of the goods from the premises.

+(4) The notice referred to under subsection (3) shall be given to the occupier of the premises or the person who has or may reasonably be presumed to have control over the business conducted on the premises.

+(5) A person shall not remove goods from the premises in contravention of a notice under this section.

+62 No. Consumer Protection Act 2020 (6) If an inspector exercises a power of entry under this section wi thout the owner or occupier being present the insp ector shall, on leaving the premises, leave a notice setting out-

+- (a) the time of entry;

+- (b) the purpose of entry;

+- (c) a description of all things done while on the premises;

+- (d) the time of departure; and

+- (e) the procedure for contacting the Director for further details of the entry.